-By JoAnn Lombardi, President VR Business Sales / Mergers & Acquisitions
+by Peter C. King, VR Business Brokers/Mergers & Acquisitions, CEO

 American companies are seeking foreign acquisitions in greater numbers than ever before.
-If an international deal is possibly in your company's future, start thinking about how you'll handle the complex cultural differences that sometimes sink foreign M&As.
+The Bitcoin, cryptocurrency money, as new payment and migration to Internet-based organizations means cross-border deals are increasingly viable.
+If an international deal is possible in your company's future, start thinking now about how you'll handle the complex cultural differences that sometimes sink foreign M&As.